CodegenCS/Templates/README.md

+**CodegenCS is a Toolkit for doing Code Generation using plain C#**.
+For an overview of all CodegenCS components and tools check out the [Main Project Page](https://github.com/CodegenCS/CodegenCS/).

 # CodegenCS Templates

-[CodegenCS](https://github.com/CodegenCS/CodegenCS/) is a Toolkit for Code Generation.
-This repository is the official repository for templates but you can write your own templates.
+This is the official repository for out-of-the-box templates.
+You can fork and modify these templates or you can create your own.

-CodegenCS templates can read from any JSON input model, but currently the only out-of-the-box model is [DatabaseSchema](https://github.com/CodegenCS/CodegenCS/tree/master/src/CodegenCS.DbSchema/DbSchema) which represents the schema of a relational database.
+For instructions on how to use the templates below please refer to [dotnet-codegencs documentation](https://github.com/CodegenCS/CodegenCS/tree/master/src/dotnet-codegencs).

+To learn more about how to modify the templates (and learn how to write clean and reusable templates using String Interpolation / Raw String Literals / IEnumerables) please check [CodegenCS Library documentation](https://github.com/CodegenCS/CodegenCS/tree/master/src/Core/CodegenCS).

-## DatabaseSchema templates
+# DatabaseSchema templates

 [SimplePocos](./SimplePocos/SimplePocos.cs): Generates one POCO for each table.
 Can add attributes like [Table], [Key], [DatabaseGenerated], can override Equals() and GetHashCode().
 Can generate all POCOs in a single file or each POCO in its own file